-SECTION 2.
-Chapter 235, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows:
+SECTION 1.
+Section 235D-1, Hawaii Revised Statutes, is amended to read as follows:

-"Federally qualified health center" means an entity that has entered into an agreement with the Center for Medicare and Medicaid Services, formerly known as Health Care Financing Administration to meet Medicare program requirement under United States Code section 405.2434 and is receiving a grant under section 330 of the Public Health Service Act, or is receiving funding from the recipient of a grant under section 330 of the Public Health Service Act.
+"Federally qualified health center" means a qualified health facility that has entered into an agreement with the Center for Medicare and Medicaid Services, formerly known as Health Care Financing Administration to meet medicare program requirements under title 42 United States Code section 405.2434 and is receiving a grant under section 330 of the Public Health Service Act, or is receiving funding from the recipient of a grant under section 330 of the Public Health Service Act.

 "Net income tax liability" means income tax liability reduced by all other allowed credits, as determined under chapter 235.